Actively Recruiting

 • Sacroiliac joint steroid injection within the past month or sacral lateral branch radiofrequency ablation within the past six months

-• Contraindications for neuromodulation device such as severe psychiatric disease, severe bleeding disorders, acute infection, or active autoimmune disease with immunosuppression
+• Contraindications for neuromodulation device including severe psychiatric disease, severe bleeding disorder, acute infection, or active autoimmune disease with immunosuppression

 AI-Screening